Piker-Alpha/ssdtPRGen.sh/README.md

 curl -o ~/ssdtPRGen.sh https://raw.githubusercontent.com/Piker-Alpha/ssdtPRGen.sh/master/ssdtPRGen.sh
 ```

-That will download the file to you user directory.
+That will download the file to your user directory.
 The next step is to change the file mode (+x) with:

 ``` sh
 chmod +x ~/ssdtPRGen.sh